Bare: The Musical

 Bare, also known as Bare: The Musical, is a coming-of-age rock musical with music by Damon Intrabartolo, and lyrics and a book by Jon Hartmere.
 It is a new version of Bare: A Pop Opera.

 The revised musical began previews Off-Broadway on November 19, 2012, and opened on December 9, 2012, at New World Stages.
 Bare returned to Off-Broadway for a limited run in June 2013 at The York Theatre Company.
 This production was produced by Sponge Theatricals and Midtown Arts Common as a benefit for the LGBTQ youth homeless shelter, Trinity Place Shelter.
 The musical was produced by Paul Boskind, Randy Taradash, Gregory Rae, Carl D. White, Carollo & Palumbo LLC, and Martian Entertainment.
 Musical supervision and additional songs in this production were by Lynne Shankel and Hartmere.
 The creative team included director Stafford Arima, choreographer Travis Wall, set designer Donyale Werle, lighting designer Howell Binkley, costume designer Tristan Raines, sound designer Keith Caggiano, projection designer William Cusick, and hair and make up designer Leah J. Loukas.
 The original production closed on February 3, 2013.

 Productions

 On February 18, 2016, Bare made its Irish debut in Cork at the C.I.T Cork School of Music.
-The show starred Michael Greene as Jason, Conor o' Boyle as Peter, Muirgean o' Mahony as Ivy, Tara Downes as Nadia and Luke Farell as Matt.
+The show starred Michael Greene as Jason, Conor O'Boyle as Peter, Muirgen O'Mahony as Ivy, Tara Downes as Nadia and Luke Farell as Matt.
 The show went on to secure multiple A.I.M.S nominations, the countries highest musical theater accolade, including Best Male Singer for Greene's portrayal of Jason, Best Musical Director for Michael Young, Best Ensemble and Best Overall Show.

+A concert special of Bare (a pop opera) was performed at the London Palladium on 7 April 2024 starring Jordan Luke Gage as Jason, and Laurie Kynaston as Peter.